-Creating 8D problem solving report for internal or external quality problems, it is worth remembering a few basic principles, that will make it fully include all aspects of the problem that occurs, which will allow implementation of effective actions by the organization:
+During 8D problem solving report defining for internal or external quality problems, it is worth remembering a few basic principles, that will make it fully include all aspects of the problem that occurs.
+This approach will allow to organization implementation of effective actions.

 For this reason, whenever risk analysis is being developed in relation to the parts that are sent to the OEM, we must answer the question whether parts with such a quality problem have not been sent to service distribution centers and whether ICA (Interim Corrective Actions) activities, defined in step D3, should not be extended for these areas.
 As example it can be related to: sorting, material removal etc.

 This approach most often occurs when, after using one of the root cause analysis methodologies, in this case 5xWhy, the team responsible for issue solving not ask enough questions that could lead to the root cause.
 This approach usually causes that the problem is not finally solved and after some time the organization may be informed again by the client about its occurrence.